sandeep194920/StaarCoding/docs/intro.md

 <img src="/img/profile_pic.jpg" alt="My Profile Picture" width="300" />

 I’m a passionate Software Engineer working in **Toronto**, and I specialize in **Full-Stack Development** and **System Design**.
-I started StaarCoding to share my knowledge and experiences with others, particularly those preparing for technical interviews in the software industry.
+I started `Sandeep decodes` youtube channel to share my knowledge and experiences with others, particularly those preparing for technical interviews in the software industry.

 ### What you'll learn on this channel: